-- 1. Within 10 school days of the date on which the decision to impose discipline is made, the IEP Team will meet for a "manifestation determination," to determine if there is a relationship between the child's disability and the behavior subject to the disciplinary action. - 2.
-Within 10 school days, the IEP Team will meet to determine if a Functional Behavior Assessment is needed and to develop a behavior intervention plan if one dose not already exist.
+- 1. Within 3 school days of the date on which the decision to impose discipline is made, the IEP Team will meet for a "manifestation determination," to determine if there is a relationship between the child's disability and the behavior subject to the disciplinary action. - 2.
+Within 10 school days if the team determines the conduct in question was caused by, or had a direct and substantial relationship to, the child's disability; or if the conduct in question was the direct result of the LEA's failure to implement the IEP, the team will meet to determine if a Functional Behavior Assessment is needed and to develop a behavior intervention plan if one doesn't already exist.
 If a plan does exist, the IEP Team will review the existing behavior intervention plan for appropriateness and determine if modifications are needed.
-After six-eight weeks of progress monitoring the implementation of the new intervention(s), the IEP Team (including the parent/guardian) will meet to review the student's progress.